How to Properly Extract a Pimple

 I prefer extractors with a thin metal loop.
 When the loop is too thick, it's more difficult to accurately pinpoint certain pores, especially if you are trying to extract blackheads.
 The needle part is useful, but only if it stays sharp.
 It's really easy to accidentally drop the extractor and blunt the point.

-2. Disinfect the comedone extractor with some rubbing alcohol and wash your face and hands before proceeding with any extractions.
+2. Disinfect everything.
+Disinfect the comedone extractor with some rubbing alcohol and wash your face and hands before proceeding with any extractions.

-3. It's best to do extractions after you've washed or steamed your face (be careful not to get too close to the steam or you'll risk broken capillaries) so the gunk inside is softened and more ready to be squeezed out.
+3. Prep your skin.
+It's best to do pimple extractions after you've washed or steamed your face (be careful not to get too close to the steam or you'll risk broken capillaries).
+That way the clogged sebum inside your skin is softened and more ready to be squeezed out.
+Alternatively, use a warm compress on individual pimples for 15 minutes prior to any kind of popping.

-4. Only attempt to pop pimples with a big, white or yellow-ish head.
-Don't even think about trying to extract ones without a head because you will only make the pimple grow bigger and cause other pimples to pop up around the surrounding area.
-The bigger the white/yellow-ish head on a zit, the safer it is to pop without lingering consequences.
+4. Pick the right pimples the pop.
+Only attempt to pop pimples with a big, white or yellow-ish head.
+Don't even think about trying to extract blind pimples without a head because you will only make the pimple grow bigger and cause other pimples to pop up in the surrounding area.
+The bigger the white/yellow-ish head on a zit, the safer it is to pop without any lingering consequences.

-5. Using the extractor, prick the tip of the pimple if necessary (you can also use a lancet), then place the loop part over the pimple and gently press down.
+5. Squeeze gently.
+Using the comedone extractor, prick the tip of the pimple if necessary (you can also use a lancet), then place the loop part of the extractor over the pimple and gently press down.
 If the pimple is ready to come out, the gunk should be squeezed out quite easily.
 You want to make sure to get it all out.
 A more solid part, the acne root or "mother seed", must be extracted to make sure the pimple doesn't come back the next day.

-6. Sometimes using the extractor doesn't get all the gunk out, especially if the pimple is bigger than the loop of the extractor.
-In these situations, I find that wrapping my index fingers in tissue and gently squeezing or pressing both sides of the pimple make for a clean extraction.
-Alternatively, you could use two q-tips to help "roll" out the gunk in your skin.
+6. Use your fingers.
+Sometimes using the extractor doesn't get all the gunk out, especially if the pimple is bigger than the loop of the extractor.
+In these situations, wrap your index fingers in some tissue paper and gently squeeze or press both sides of the pimple to make for a clean extraction.
+Alternatively, you could use q-tips to help "roll" out the gunk in your skin.
 Oh and the clear liquid that comes out?
 That's lymph fluid.

-7. I like to use a q-tip to disinfect newly popped pimples with some rubbing alcohol (beware, it'll sting).
-Then I dab popped pimples with polysporin, antibiotic gel, or aloe vera gel and cover with DuoDerm Synthetic Skin, though a band-aid will suffice.
+8. Help heal popped pimples.
+Use a q-tip to disinfect newly popped pimples with some rubbing alcohol (beware, it'll sting).
+However, this is optional because rubbing alcohol can be irritating to your skin.
+Dab popped pimples with polysporin, antibiotic gel, or aloe vera gel and cover with DuoDerm Synthetic Skin, though a band-aid will suffice.
 This helps it heal faster and prevents scarring.
+For more about what to do after popping a pimple, read this.

 One last thing, do not attempt to pop a cyst (those gigantic, under the skin pimples that hurt).
 Cysts are really deep in the skin and trying to pop one will cause nothing but pain and an even angrier cyst.
 The best thing to do is to either hit it with some kind of spot treatment every hour or to put a warm compress on it to bring it to a head faster.
 Another option is to get a cortisone shot from a dermatologist, which however, could result in a skin indentation.